The-Campus-Chronicle/website/_posts/2024-02-08-The-Most-Gut-Wrenching-Album-of-all-Time-A-Review-of-GUTS-by-Olivia-Rodrigo.md

 ---
 layout: post
 title: "The Most Gut-Wrenching Album of all Time?
 A Review of 'GUTS' by Olivia Rodrigo"
-author: [ audrey,jaime ]
+author: [ audrey2, jaime ]
-categories: [ Arts, Entertainment ]
+categories: [ Arts and Entertainment ]
-image: assets/images/articles_2024/edition_1/The-Most-Gut-Wrenching-Album-of-All-Time-A-Review-of-GUTS-by-Olivia-Rodrigo.png
+image: assets/images/articles_2024/edition_1/gut.png
 tags: []
 ---